mtconnect/cppagent/README.md

         *Default*: no

     * `AdditionalDevices` - Comma separated list of additional devices connected to this adapter.
-Allows other devices to have their availability controlled by this adapter for many to one support.
+This provides availability support when one addapter feeds multiple devices.

         *Default*: nothing

-    * `FilterDuplicates` - If value is 'yes', filters all duplicate values for data items.
+    * `FilterDuplicates` - If value is `yes`, filters all duplicate values for data items.
 This is to support adapters that are not doing proper duplicate filtering.

         *Default*: no